user1342/WargamesAI/README.md

 cards = ["Sabotage", "Reinforcements", "Diplomatic Pressure"] drawn_cards = umpire.pick_card(number=2)  # Drawing two cards from the deck
 print(f"Drawn cards: {drawn_cards}")
-Using PDF Bios and PDF Rules
-WargamesAI allows you to import bios and rules from PDFs, making it easier to manage detailed information about agents and game settings.
 ```

 ## 🤖 Models